ngi-nix/inventaire/README.md

 Inventaire uses config files in a JavaScript format.
 An example can be found in ./test/local.js.
 The module is largely configured through this JS file.
 You will need to override the present values to fit your needs.

-The provided example is hte default configuration as provided by inventaire, keys are individually overridable, which means you need only to specify the configuration keys that you need to update.
+The provided example is the default configuration as provided by inventaire, keys are individually overridable, which means you need only to specify the configuration keys that you need to update.

 ## Updating